 You can use tooltips to build an onboarding flow to make sure customers progress through your walkthroughs in the smoothest way possible.
 Such tooltips become visible based on the customers’ in-app activities over time.

-Collect customer feedback on features and act on it
+Collect user feedback about a specific feature and act on it

 These micro surveys allow you to collect detailed qualitative feedback on certain aspects of features.
 This provides relevant insights into what you can improve and what aspects you can promote.

-Moreover, along with being relevant, your features must be convenient to use and adopt.
+Moreover, along with being relevant, your features must be convenient to use and adapt.

 So, you can collect user feedback from customer satisfaction surveys (CSAT) to see how customers rate their experiences with certain features.
 Trigger CSAT surveys when users interact with a feature and see how much value they get from it.

 Do A/B testing in-app announcements to analyze feature adoption metrics

 Customer feedback lets you know how happy users are with your product’s features.
 Together with user feedback, A/B testing will help you understand your customers better so you can develop new features accordingly.

 Because different customer segments engage with a feature in different ways, you must A/B test in-app announcements to check what brings faster and greater feature adoption rates.

 You should always track how in-app experiences affect your feature adoption rates.
 When you create a tooltip or checklist, you can then A/B test various types of content such as gifs and micro-videos to check what boosts feature adoption rate.